Workshop Series

 Where: Online

-Cost: $10 for association (SATP, ScreenSask, SCC, SaskMusic, or SaskInteractive) members, $40 for non-members
+Cost: $10 for association members (SATP, ScreenSask, SCC, SaskMusic, or SaskInteractive), $40 for non-members

-This session is intended for creatives, including actors, designers, directors, stage managers, technicians, indie producers, painters, sculptors, songwriters, musicians, artists, bands, studios, producers, visual creators, marketing folks and more.
+This session was intended for creatives, including actors, designers, directors, stage managers, technicians, indie producers, painters, sculptors, songwriters, musicians, artists, bands, studios, producers, visual creators, marketing folks and more.

 Whatever your role is now or planning for the future, and whether you are DIY or have a team, understanding the "numbers" behind your creations will help your decision-making and buy back time to focus on your art.

-Join Martina of BackBeat Bookkeeping/Martina Music for an interactive and fun (yes, we said fun!) session to better understand your artistic financial questions, including why it’s important to understand artistic finances, and Bookkeeping 101 - why it matters.
+Martina of BackBeat Bookkeeping/Martina Music led participants in an interactive and fun (yes, we said fun!) session to better understand their artistic financial questions, including why it’s important to understand artistic finances, and Bookkeeping 101 - why it matters.

 Presented in partnership with ScreenSask, the Saskatchewan Craft Council, SaskMusic, and SaskInteractive.